Skip to main content

 • Initial release of the Synap SDK and API.

-• Memory ingestion pipeline: Four-stage async pipeline (extraction, categorization, entity resolution, storage) with fast, accurate, and batch processing modes.
+• Memory ingestion pipeline: Four-stage async pipeline (extraction, categorization, entity resolution, storage) with fast and long-range processing modes.

 • Context retrieval: POST /v1/context/fetch with vector search, graph traversal, and re-ranking.
-Supports fast, balanced, and accurate retrieval modes.
+Supports fast and accurate retrieval modes.

-• Context compaction: POST /v1/context/compact with summarize, extract, hierarchical, and temporal strategies.
+• Context compaction: POST /v1/context/compact with adaptive, aggressive, balanced, and conservative strategies.

-• Instance management: Full CRUD for instances via the Dashboard API, including bootstrap key generation and revocation.
+• Instance management: Full CRUD for instances via the Dashboard API, including API key generation and revocation.

 • Cloud auth layer: Production-ready authentication and authorization foundation for SDK and dashboard operations.